Skip to Main Content

 Medical Student Rotation

-The Department of Anesthesiology promotes a strong educational mission by which all faculty and residents are encouraged to play an active role in medical student education.
+The Department of Anesthesiology promotes a strong educational mission, encouraging all faculty and residents to play an active role in medical student education.

-Medical student rotation is an elective four-week experience offered to third and fourth-year medical students.
-During this rotation, medical students will be paired one-on-one with faculty, nurse anesthetist, or anesthesia resident in operating rooms and procedural suites throughout the hospital to provide general anesthesia and monitored anesthesia care to a wide variety of patients.
-Medical students are encouraged to be an active participant in patients’ anesthesia care from start to finish, including conducting the preoperative evaluation before induction, performing procedures during and after induction, signing patients out in PACU.
+The medical student rotation is a four-week elective experience offered to third- and fourth-year medical students.
+During this rotation, medical students will be paired one-on-one with a faculty member or anesthesia resident in operating rooms and procedural suites throughout the hospital, providing general anesthesia and monitored anesthesia care to a diverse range of patients.
+Medical students are encouraged to be active participants in patients’ anesthesia care from start to finish, including conducting the preoperative evaluation, performing procedures during and after induction, and assisting in assessment of the patients’ PACU course.

 Students will have the opportunity to practice important life-saving skills, including mask ventilation, oral and nasal airway placement, intravenous catheter placement, laryngeal mask airway placement, and endotracheal intubation.
 Students will also have the opportunity to assist in an arterial line, central line, and epidural catheter placement.

-During this rotation, there will be lectures covering the basics of anesthetic practice.
-Lectures are designed to give students a firm foundation to understand the basic principles and techniques of anesthesia.
+During this rotation, lectures will cover the basics of anesthetic practice.
+Lectures are designed to provide students with a solid foundation in understanding the fundamental principles and techniques of anesthesia.

 Clinical Duty Hours

-The expected hours spent on patient care and required educational activities within the clinical setting are Monday to Friday from 0700 to 1500.
+The expected hours spent on patient care and required educational activities within the clinical setting are Monday to Friday.
 There will be no call responsibilities while on this rotation.

 Teaching Activities